I spent a few days in Japan and Taiwan last month on a family trip.

 The batting was slow – not unusual in Taiwan it seems – and we caught five species over the two nights, including several of the endemic Taiwanese Broad-muzzled Myotis and three uncommon Eastern Barbastelles.
 We had seen caught species on my last trip.

-We also caught one Formosan Lesser Horseshoe bat, which some believe is a different species to that found in South East Asia though I will follow the IUCN in lumping them together.
+We also caught one Formosan Lesser Horseshoe bat, which is now widely accepted as a different species to that found in South East Asia.
 This too was a species we had caught a year ago.

 And we caught a couple Eastern Bentwinged Bats.